yiumeiki/yiumeiki/README.md

 </h1>

 <p align="left">
 	I’m currently building full-stack and backend applications with a focus on AI, performance, and user-centered design.
-From engineering a <strong>POSIX-compliant shell</strong> in C to leading backend development for an <strong>AI-powered academic assistant</strong> using <em>FastAPI</em> and <em>Claude API</em>, I’m constantly evolving my skills to solve challenging, real-world problems.
+From engineering a <strong>POSIX-compliant shell</strong> in C to leading backend development for an <strong>AI-powered academic assistant</strong> using <em>Python</em> and <em>FastAPI</em>, I’m constantly evolving my skills to solve challenging, real-world problems.
 	<br><br>
 	Apart from code, I bring a unique blend of creativity and professionalism from my background in international modeling, strengthening my ability to communicate clearly, adapt fast, and collaborate across teams.
 	<br><br>